 - Talk with your babysitter about how they should handle crying babies or irritating child behaviors.
 Give him or her permission to call you when they feel frustrated.

 Do you remember when you brought your firstborn home from the hospital?
 I do, and 15 years later, the memories are as fresh as the hour we were discharged.
 One word sums up how I felt: overwhelmed.
 Sitting in the back seat of our car with firstborn in his infant seat, I cried and I wasn’t sure why.
 Even though I had a good support system – husband, mother, friends, colleagues who are nurses, our pediatrician – I still felt overwhelmed and a little helpless.
 What am I supposed to do with a new baby?
-How do I know what he wants or …Continue reading →
+How do I know what he wants or …Click here to continue reading

 April is Child Abuse Prevention Month and a time when we are helping people understand how they can prevent child abuse from occurring in the first place.
 But we know well that child abuse can happen at any time, to any child.